just-another-downer/landgrid-support/_articles/using-the-tileserver.md

 A Layer defines the set of data and, for raster tiles, styles that you get in a tile.
 Each layer has a unique ID.
 Each unqiue set of styles, fields, and queries defines new layer -- you cannot edit existing layers.

-#### How to create a layer
+#### How to create a custom layer

-To create a layer, POST a layer definition to `/api/v1/sources?token=`.
-You will get a [TileJSON response](https://www.mapbox.com/help/define-tilejson/) response for the layer back.
+To create a custom layer, POST layer definition json (example below) to `/api/v1/sources?token=`.
+You will get a [TileJSON response](https://www.mapbox.com/help/define-tilejson/) response for the layer back with the full url to the custom layer tileset.

-##### Vector tile layers
+##### Vector or raster tile layers

-Pass the `?format='mvt'` parameter to a layer request to get vector-first TileJSON.
-Otherwise, vector tile urls will be included in the tilejson under the non-standard `vector` key.
+Custom layer tilesets can be either vector (.mvt) or raster (.png) format.
+If you pass the `?format='mvt'` parameter to a layer definition POST the "tiles" url will contain a .mvt vector url.
+If you do not include a `?format=` parameter, our raster .png url will be in the "tiles" key by default.

 ##### Layer definitions